 Handling a Toxic Employee

-Initiating open and honest communication with the toxic employee is the first step towards resolution.
+Initiating open and honest communication with the toxic employee is the first step toward resolution.
 Address concerns and offer support for change.

 Providing Constructive Feedback